MIT Professional Education

 For more information about the MIT Professional Education Advanced Study Program, please visit http://web.mit.edu/professional/advanced-study/index.html

 This summer MIT Professional Education – Short Programs is offering a number of 2-5 day short courses taught by MIT faculty and experts, including several by members of the Chemical Engineering Department.
 These courses provide an opportunity to learn crucial knowledge and skills from some of the top experts in their respective fields, in areas of MIT expertise.

 For complete details on all of the available courses, visit the Short Programs web site.

-Below is a list of courses taught by members of the MIT Chemical Engineering Department:
+Below is a list of courses to be taught by members of the MIT Chemical Engineering Department in 2015.

-Controlled Release Technology: Delivery Systems for Pharmaceuticals, Proteins and Other Agents
+Controlled Release Technology: Delivery Systems for Pharmaceuticals and Other Agents

-Review the field and assess the prospects of future developments in the delivery and stabilization of pharmaceuticals including small molecular weight drugs, RNA, DNA, proteins, and peptides.
-Topics include delivery methods and applications, with emphasis on controlled release in the pharmaceutical and medical fields.
+Examine the field and assess the prospects of future developments in the delivery and stabilization of pharmaceuticals including small molecular weight drugs, RNA, DNA, proteins, and peptides.
+Topics include delivery methods and applications, with emphasis on controlled release, targeted release, and stabilization in the pharmaceutical and medical fields.
 Regulatory and patent considerations will be addressed.
 The use of nanotechnology in drug delivery will also be discussed.

 Formulation and Stabilization of Biotherapeutics

 June 8-10, 2015